 Based on the assessments that have been completed throughout the term, each student should write a paper that summarizes his her strengths and developmental areas.
-This paper should also include how he/she plans to address the developmental areas.
+This paper should also include how the student plans to address the developmental areas.

 Part B-Highlights from MGT 101 (power point presentation)